matrix-org/matrix-js-sdk/README.md

  - Automatically retry requests to send messages due to network errors.
  - Automatically retry requests to send messages due to rate limiting errors.
  - Handle queueing of messages.
+ - Handles pagination.
+ - Handles room initial sync on accepting invites.

 Later versions of the SDK will:
- - Handle pagination.
- - Handle room initial sync on accepting invites.
  - Expose a `RoomSummary` which would be suitable for a recents page.
  - Provide different pluggable storage layers (e.g. local storage, database-backed)